zuozhenggh/learning-library/analytics-library/oas-oml-workshop/machine-learning-oracle-database/machine-learning-oracle-database.md

      - DVA FILE:
          - EmployeeAttrition_OML.dva

-## Exercise 1: Using Data Miner GUI to Train, Test and Evaluate a Machine Learning Model
+## STEP 1: Using Data Miner GUI to Train, Test and Evaluate a Machine Learning Model

 In this step we’ll show Oracle Data Miner which enables developers to work directly with data inside the database using a graphical “drag and drop” workflow editor.
 Oracle Data Miner (ODMr), an extension to Oracle SQL Developer, captures and documents in graphical analytical workflows the steps users take while exploring data and developing machine learning methodologies.